akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 (or cluster role group)
 * `ReadMajorityPlus` is like `ReadMajority` but with the given number of `additional` nodes added to the majority count.
 At most all nodes.
 This gives better tolerance for membership changes between writes and reads.
+Exiting nodes are excluded using `ReadMajorityPlus` because those are typically about to be removed and will not be able to respond.
- * `ReadAll` the value will be read and merged from all nodes in the cluster (or all nodes in the cluster role group)
+ * `ReadAll` the value will be read and merged from all nodes in the cluster (or all nodes in the cluster role group).
+   Exiting nodes are excluded using `ReadAll` because those are typically about to be removed and will not be able to respond.

 Note that `ReadMajority` and `ReadMajorityPlus` have a `minCap` parameter that is useful to specify to achieve better safety for small clusters.